kv422/Nebulous-Enigma/Deliverables/D2-Requirements.md

 6. As a gamer, I want to be able to resolve a topic I posted, so that others can find the solution, I too was looking for.
 7. As a player, I want to be able to go back the story, so I can reread content (Priority: 4, Estimation: (pending))
 8. As a player, I want to be able to play without logging in, so I can get a fresh start (Priority: 3, Estimation: (pending))
+9. placeholder
+10. placeholder
+11. As a player I would like to see the percentage of players that hit endings so that I can have more sense of community. (priority 13 (3 days))
+12. As a player I would like to have sound or music to improve my immersion. (priority 15 (2 days))

 # 8. Issue Tracker